News and Updates

 One-off measures:

-- Rates concession for residential properties for 2025/26 subject to a cap of $500 per the first quarter.
+3. Rates concession for residential properties for 2026/27 subject to a cap of $500 per the first two quarters.

-- Rates concession for non-domestic properties for 2025/26, subject to a cap of $500 per the first quarter.
+4. Rates concession for non-domestic properties for 2026/27, subject to a cap of $500 per the first two quarters.

-- An extra allowance, equal to half a month of the standard rate of the Comprehensive Social Security Assistance (CSSA) payments, Old Age Allowance (OAA), Old Age Living Allowance (OALA) or Disability Allowance, will be provided to social security recipients.
-Similar arrangements will apply to the Low-income Working Family Allowance (LIFA) and the Work Incentive Transport Subsidy.
+5. An extra allowance, equal to a month of the standard rate of the Comprehensive Social Security Assistance (CSSA) payments, Old Age Allowance (OAA), Old Age Living Allowance (OALA) or Disability Allowance, will be provided to social security recipients.
+Similar arrangements will apply to the Working Family Allowance (WFA).

 Profit tax